pbmanis/acq4-documentation/source/userGuide/devices/Optomech.rst

     * **scale**: A list of 2 or 3 values that scale the coordinate system.
     * **angle**: An angle of rotation (in degrees)
     * **axis**: A vector defining the 3D axis of rotation.
 By default, this is set to (0, 0, 1); that is, rotation is around the Z-axis unless otherwise specified.

+Each of the transformation parameters is used to construct a matrix ``M = (Scale * Rotate * Translate)`` that maps from the local coordinate system of the device to the local coordinate system of its parent.

 Example configuration for a camera::